sarthakpm16/sarthakpm16/README.md

 <h2>Experience 👨‍🎓</h2>

-- 🏥💻Co-Founder/CEO building klinn (https://klinn.works), @klinnworks on  instagram, @klinn on LinkedIn; klinn is for premeds and anyone interested in healthcare/research! check it out :)
+- 🏥💻Founder building klinn (https://klinn.works), @klinnworks on  instagram, @klinn on LinkedIn; klinn is for premeds and anyone interested in healthcare/research! check it out :)

 <h2>Interests and Fun Facts 🧋</h2>